“Whatever you do, don’t tell Dad about his Alzheimer’s disease.”

 Some physicians may comply, but most believe it’s a patient’s right to be fully informed about his or her situation.
 Even patients living with dementia deserve to hear the truth.
 “Plain, truthful talk allows everyone to come together, be supportive, give lots of loving help, and make a game plan for care,” says Dr. Lakelyn Hogan, Home Instead gerontologist and caregiver advocate for Home Instead, an international in home care company that has helped thousands of families coping with Alzheimer’s disease.

 Consider Margaret’s experience: Margaret’s family was so worried about her reaction to her Alzheimer’s diagnosis that they faxed the doctor and left frantic voice messages insisting he not tell Margaret anything.
 The doctor ignored their requests and laid it out fully for her.
 Her response?
 “I knew it!
 I’ve seen those ads on television about those memory pills!”

 Like many people, Margaret found it comforting to finally understand the truth about her memory loss.
-While families dread this moment, in many cases it’s almost a non-event for the person with dementia.
+While families dread this moment, in many cases it’s almost a non-event for the person living with dementia.
 He or she may already know something is wrong.
 Others may be protected from the bad news by their forgetfulness, or not fully understand or retain the information.